-This should be done when fresh, but warmed up, and not after other workouts or while otherwise tired, core is key in climbing.
-I do it right after tai chi so I’m warmed up but not spent.
+This should be done when fresh, but warmed up, and not after other workouts or while otherwise tired, core is key in every sport.
 Doing this workout while fresh will allow you to push harder and get more out of the workout.

 As with any exercise routine you should make sure you are healthy enough before you start.
 Know your limits and listen to your body.
 This site offers health, fitness and nutritional information and is designed for educational purposes only.
 You should not rely on this information as a substitute for, nor does it replace, professional medical advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
 Do not disregard, avoid or delay obtaining medical or health related advice from your health-care professional because of something you may have read on this site.
 The use of any information provided on this site is solely at your own risk.